news

 Having open conversations is also key, Louise said.

 "You always have the right to change your mind, and being transparent about money is in fact really healthy.
-And I think that's what separates a healthy financial relationship from an abusive one."
+Transparency can be what separates a healthy financial relationship from an abusive one."

 3. Set clear boundaries and expectations.